 Over the years I helped family members, friends, and co-workers clear their clutter and get organized.
 Almost immediately after transforming their spaces, I noticed a sense of calm about them.
 They were able to think clearly and achieve goals that were not within reach because of the clutter creating the stagnant energy that caused them to be stuck.
 This is my true passion, to help others eliminate stress and achieve the peace I’ve come to know from organized living spaces.

-I’m a member of NAPO (National Association of Productivity & Organizing Professionals), and serve the St. Louis Chapter in the position of Secretary.
+I’m a member of NAPO (National Association of Productivity & Organizing Professionals), and serve the St. Louis Chapter in the position of Secretary and social media coordinator.
 I’m also a member of ICD (Institute for Challenging Disorganization), where I receive the training needed to work with special needs clients.